accessibilitywars/zaw2/content/builds/hybrid-paragon.md

 > 3. Use **Relic of the Mistfire** for life siphon and additional damage
 > 4. Use {{ skill(id="76562") }} in emergencies
 > 5. Use {{ skill(id="14413") }} for stability

-## Video
----
-{{ youtube(id="Zp68hj-ziBA") }}

-> - This bench was performed without infusions
-> - This bench is not grinded and you should easily be able to surpass 40k by optimising utilities, RNG procs and cancelling less autos.
-> - The complexity and damage ceiling of this build is low, so do not expect a much higher performance above 42k DPS.